Exercises Stroke Recovery: Which Stroke Exercises Are Best for Stroke Recovery?

 A vital aspect for what stroke exercises to perform is determined by what part of the brain has been damaged by the stroke event.
 A stroke occurs when blood to the area is compromised and this results in decreased oxygen.
 It can also be called a CVA or cerebrovascular accident.
 The problems experienced post stroke are a result of the extent of the injury which relates to how much of the brain area was affected.
 Also relating to problems experienced is which side of the brain or part of the brain has been damaged.

 Stroke exercises form an integral part of the recovery and rehabilitation process.
 The latest scientific research about the brain and recovery demonstrate a remarkable finding called ‘neuroplasticity’ with regards to the brain and the nervous system.
 Neuroplasticity is a combination of the words neurology which can refer to the brain and nervous system and the word plastic which refers to something soft and pliable.
 Basically science has found that the brain is a ‘plastic’ organ, which means it is not fixed or rigid but it is highly adaptable and able to change or mold.
-This concept is the process behind stroke recovery and people abilities to regain functions after a stroke.
+This concept is the process behind and people abilities to regain functions after a stroke.
 With regards to stroke exercises in very broad categories we can look at three main areas which are cognitive exercises, motor exercises and sensory exercises.

 One aspect of stroke exercises can focus should focus on cognition.
 Cognition can be defined as the processing of thought for example recalling a telephone number.
 For those that have suffered a CVA on the left side of the brain it is common to have some language related cognitive problems.
 This is usually referred to as an aphasia.
 Typically there can be difficulty with expressing speech or understanding speech despite nothing being wrong with speech production or hearing of the speech.
 The problem has to do with the brain’s processing of language which affects the understanding and expression of it.
 Cognitive exercises are therefore very important for post stroke recovery.